zammad/zammad-user-documentation/extras/reporting.rst

    filter by status ("Ticket Count"), "Creation Channels" and "Communication" types based on your channels.
-2. **Profile switcher**: here you can easily switch between the different profiles, which were created in the admin panel under "Report Profiles".
+2. **Profile switcher**: here you can easily switch between the different profiles, which were created in the admin settings under "Report Profiles".
    The shown tickets and numbers are always limited to the current profile you have selected here.
 3. **Time interval/period switcher** and **graph** area: here you can define